hansroh/skitai/README.txt

 - line_comment_prefix = from None to %%
 - block_start_string = unchange, keep {%
 - block_end_string = from %} to }
+- trim_blocks = from False to True
+- lstrip_blocks = from False to True

 Important note for escaping charcter '#', use '##', but this is only valid when variable_start_string and variable_end_string are same.
 Also escaping '%' which appears at first of line excluding space/tab: